Justin-Insight/client-training/src/pages/stadium-bike.md

 2. Here you can edit your business name, address, phone, fax, email and social media links.
 3. As soon as you make a change, you will see the save button in the top right corner activate.
 Click "Save" to publish your changes to the website, or continue to other pages that you need to edit.
 Your changes will be bulk saved and you can publish all changes together.

-### Managing Social Media
+### Managing Locations

-1. Navigate to Data > Site Settings.
+1. Navigate to Data > Locations.
+Here you will find a list of all data associated with each location.
+2. Ex.
+To edit an item like your social media, scroll to the Social Media section.
-2. Your website is preconfigured with options for Facebook, Instagram, Twitter, LinkedIn, and YouTube.
+3. Your website is preconfigured with options for Facebook, Instagram, Twitter, LinkedIn, YouTube and TikTok.
-3. Click on the social media platform you want to add a link to and simply paste your page's URL in the link field.
+4. Click on the social media platform you want to add a link to and simply paste your page's URL in the link field.
-4. Click "Save", to publish your change.
+5. Click "Save", to publish your change.
 As soon as you add a link to any of these, the appropriate icon will be displayed in the footer of your website.

 ## Managing Pages